 The generic structure previously mentioned is mainly hierarchical.
 However the Thot system offers possibilities to model non hierarchical organization through hypertext features, notably as hyperlinks and cross-references.
 Hypertext features emphasize more flexibility of the underlied structure; hyperlinks allow to relate freely any types of data.
-The reader could refer to [29] for more information about hypertexts notions.
+The reader can refer to [29] for more information about hypertext notions.

-6.2 The HyperPro Prototype
+6.2 The Prototype

-We have designed a well-suited document generic structure for logic programs according to the usually admited methodology in Logic Programming.
-With few alterations the prototype could be applied to other programming languages as we will see in the conclusion.
-The associated generic presentation has been designed according to criteria relative to the nature, the importance, the expected position of the elements in a program document, etc. Use of the prototype allows us to assess results that we present further, as well as evaluating the impact and the relevance of our technique relative to "directed-methodology programming" in the process of logic program developments.
+We have designed a well-suited document generic structure for logic programs according to the usually accepted methodology in Logic Programming.
+With few changes, the prototype could be applied to other programming languages as we will see in the conclusion.
+The associated generic presentation has been designed according to criteria relative to the nature, importance, expected position of the elements in a program document, etc. Use of the prototype allows us to assess results and to evaluate the impact and the relevance of our technique relative to the proposed methodology for logic program development.